Grief and loss. How to cope and live with pain

-The loss of a loved one is one of the most difficult and inevitable psychological experiences.
+Losing a loved one is one of the most difficult and inevitable psychological experiences.
 Grief is a natural response of our body and psyche, accompanied by sadness, anger and deep regret.
-For many, it feels like the pain will never end.
+Many people feel that pain will never end.

 The experience of grief.
 Myths and Reality